robbert-vdh/yabridge/README.md

 focus on transparency allows yabridge to be both fast and highly compatible, while also staying easy to debug and maintain.

-_VST3 support is currently experimental and only available on the master branch.
-Yabridge 3.0 will ship with full VST 3.7.1 support._
-_See [this document](https://github.com/robbert-vdh/yabridge/blob/master/src/common/serialization/vst3/README.md) for all currently implemented interfaces._

 ![yabridge screenshot](https://raw.githubusercontent.com/robbert-vdh/yabridge/master/screenshot.png)

 ### Table of contents